Nadiabenb/Metahers-appV2/replit.md

 Developed as a React and TypeScript PWA, utilizing Wouter for routing, Vite for builds, and `localStorage` for state management.
 UI components are built with Radix UI primitives wrapped in custom components following the shadcn/ui pattern.
 Styling is managed with Tailwind CSS and custom CSS variables.
 Framer Motion is used for animations.
 The PWA includes a manifest and a service worker for caching.

 ### Backend
-An Express.js server provides RESTful API routes for journal operations (CRUD, AI insights, AI coach chat), analytics, achievements, subscriptions, and custom email/password authentication.
+An Express.js server provides RESTful API routes for journal operations (CRUD, AI insights, AI coach chat), analytics, achievements, subscriptions, thought leadership journey (Pro-only), and custom email/password authentication.
 Static content, such as ritual and shop product data, is defined as JSON.
-The backend also includes an RSS service for aggregating and caching tech news.
+The backend includes an RSS service for aggregating tech news and an AI service using OpenAI GPT-4o for journal insights, coaching, and thought leadership content generation.

 ### Authentication
 Custom email/password authentication uses bcrypt for password hashing (12 salt rounds) and database-backed sessions with `connect-pg-simple`.
 Password validation requires a minimum of 8 characters and email uniqueness.
-An `isAuthenticated` middleware protects user-specific routes.
+Two middleware functions protect routes: `isAuthenticated` for user-specific routes, and `isProUser` for Pro-only features (checks both authentication and Pro subscription status).

 ### Data Storage
-All user and application data, including `users`, `ritual_progress`, `journal_entries`, `achievements`, and `subscriptions`, is persisted in a PostgreSQL database using Drizzle ORM.
+All user and application data, including `users`, `ritual_progress`, `journal_entries`, `achievements`, `subscriptions`, `thought_leadership_posts`, and `thought_leadership_progress`, is persisted in a PostgreSQL database using Drizzle ORM.
 Zod is employed for client-side validation of API requests and responses.
+The thought leadership tables track 30-day journey progress with streak calculation, day completion tracking, and AI-generated multi-platform content.

 ### Key Features
 - **Multi-Tier Pricing**: A 7-tier model (Free, Pro Monthly/Annual, AI Builder Group/Private, VIP Retreat, Executive Suite).
 - **Specialized Landing Pages**: Dedicated high-conversion pages for VIP Retreat (`/vip-cohort`), Executive Suite (`/executive`), and AI Builder's Retreat (`/ai-builder`), the latter teaching "vibe coding" with AI tools.
+- **30-Day Thought Leadership Journey** (Pro-Only): AI-powered content generation feature helping users build authority through consistent daily posting.
+Generates 30 days of content in 3 formats (Substack long-form 800-1200 words, LinkedIn medium 300-400 words, Twitter short 280 chars).
+Includes gamification via streak tracking, 30-day calendar visualization, and progress stats.
+Routes protected with `isProUser` middleware on backend and Pro-check upsell on frontend.
+Journey progression automatically advances currentDay, updates completedDays array, and calculates streaks (resets if >1 day gap).
+Posts can be published to MetaHers Insights feed (future public feature) or marked as published externally.
 - **Testimonials System**: A reusable component for social proof.
 - **Quiz Conversion Optimization**: Improved quiz funnel to guide users to signup and unlock rituals.
 - **SEO Foundation**: Implemented `robots.txt`, `sitemap.xml`, and dynamic meta tags for major pages.